-In addition to these stipulations, credits earned at institutions which are not accredited by an accrediting body recognized by the Council for Higher Education Accreditation may be evaluated for transfer to Simpson University through one or more of the following procedures:
+Credits may be evaluated for transfer to Simpson University through one or more of the following procedures:

 - 1. Review of syllabi, faculty credentials, grading standards, and learning resources of the sending institution which are applicable to the transfer credits being considered. - 2.
-Analysis of the success of a number of previous students who have transferred to Simpson University from the sending institution. - 3.
+Analysis of the success of a number of students who have previously transferred to Simpson University from the sending institution. - 3.
 Successful completion of a minimum of 30 semester credits of more advanced study at Simpson University. - 4.
 Verification of at least five accredited colleges that have accepted credits from the sending institution.